ezolo/Palindrome-Application/README.md

 ###### tags: `C++` `VS 16.7`

-## 📝 What is the Military to Standard Time Application?
+## 📝 What is the Palindrome Application?
 > The following application checks whether the word entered by the user is a palindrome.
 Users will be able to enter:
 -  A word